 - A Norwegian train from Gothenburg to Oslo Central Station

 There are rarely (if ever) any organizational problems.
-No delays, no overbooking, no unexpected changes of route.
+No delays, no overbooking, no unexpected changes of route, so even though you usually have around 10 minutes to make the connecting train, it’s possible.

 Still, it is best to always double check the information in this article, to make sure that the unexpected really didn’t happen.
 Always do your own due diligence as things could change at any moment (time-wise or price-wise).